KrisDA-1/KrisDA-1/README.md

 👋Industrial Engineer, Officially certified as Data Analyst and Excel Expert.<br/> 💕Coming soon, will become Master in Big data and Data Science, graduated from a London University.<br/>

-🧐Currently working in a project as Junior Data Scientist.<br/> 👀Strengthening knowledge in SQL, SPSS, Python, Tableau, R, PowerBI.<br/> 🌱I'm looking to help you, applying my Technicals Skills.<br/>
+🧐Currently working in a project as Data Scientist.<br/> 👀Strengthening knowledge in Machine Learning, SQL, SPSS, Python, Tableau, R, PowerBI.<br/> 🌱Continuos Improvement.<br/>

 📫How to reach me: +44 7982 737 605.<br/>